jlondonno/drone-scheduler/README.md

 It should show something like:
 `javac 1.8.0_72`

 Apache Maven is required as well.
-After you installed it, please go to the root folder and execute the following command
+After you installed it, please go to the root folder and execute the following command (it is going to to execute test cases
 ```
 mvn clean install
 ```